LuminosLabs/Quicksilver/README.md

 6. Open the **Markets** tab and add the expected markets for this payment.
 7. In Commerce Manager, go to **Administration > Order System > Meta Classes**.
 8. Click **Import/Export**, select **Import MetaData**.
-9. To populate the MetaData import screen, drag and drop the meta class file to upload, from the root of this repository in Commerce Manager CyberSource Extensions\GooglePay\CyberSourceGooglePayPaymentMetaClass.xml.
+9. To populate the MetaData import screen, drag and drop the meta class file to upload, from the Commerce Manager project Apps\Order\Payments\Plugins\CyberSourceGooglePay\CyberSourceGooglePayPaymentMetaClass.xml.
 10. Select the CybersourceGooglePayPaymentMetaClass.xml in the MetaData import screen.
 Click **Start Import**.

 ### 4. Apple Pay

-#### Commerce Manager
-1. Find the Commerce Manager Apps folder, located under the Episerver Commerce Manager project folder.
-2. Deploy the **ConfigurePayment.ascx** file from the root of this repository in Commerce Manager CyberSource Extensions\ApplePay to the Apps\Order\Payments\Plugins\CyberSourceApplePay folder.
-If the CyberSourceApplePay folder does not exist, create it.

 #### Setting up the Apple Pay payment provider in Commerce Manager
 Open the Episerver Commerce Manager back-end site.
 Then, follow these steps.